moorepants/learn-multibody-dynamics/translational.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`translation` or Jupyter Notebook:
+   :jupyter-download:script:`translational` or Jupyter Notebook:
-   :jupyter-download:notebook:`translation`.
+   :jupyter-download:notebook:`translational`.

 In multibody dynamics, we are going to need to calculate the translation velocities and accelerations of points.
 We will learn that the acceleration of